Uberspace/lab/source/guide_synapse.rst

     --report-stats=[yes|no]
   (env) [isabell@stardust ~]$

-Set the Synapse_ to listen for federation and clients on port 8008 without encryption in the config file ``~/synapse/homeserver.yaml``.
+Set the Synapse_ to listen for federation and clients on the correct localhost without encryption in the config file ``~/synapse/homeserver.yaml``.
+To do this, locate the `listeners:` section and modify the entry with `port: 8008`:
 .. code-block:: yaml

       - port: 8008